bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 ## Scheme

 The equivalent to a MVC model is an `app` resource.
 A resource functions as an internal API, but as it is designed using REST it also works as an external API transport.
-The `page` resource carries out the page controller role is also a resource, according to its URL calls an application resource and builds itself.
+The `page` resource carries out a similar role as a page controller which is also a resource.
+A page resource then can consume application resources and builds itself based on the called URI.

 | URI | Class |
 |-----+-------|